xxao/linque/README.md

 ### .count(condition)
 Returns number of items in current sequence satisfying given condition.
 This call fully evaluates current sequence.
+This functionality is also available as a *linque.count(sequence, condition)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)